-- Get messages & images, to download a ZIP file including two separate folders for the HTML and image files.
+- Get HTML & Images, to download a ZIP file including two separate folders for the HTML and image files.

-- Keep images online hosted at BEE Pro, so that you can copy the HTML and use it anywhere.
+- Copy the HTML hosted at BEE Pro, so that you can copy the HTML and use it anywhere.

-- Export to another application, to push the message to a sending or marketing platform, such as MailChimp, SendGrid, MailUp, etc.
+- Push to your sending system, to push the message to a sending or marketing platform, such as Mailchimp, SendGrid, MailUp, etc.

 - Download a PDF version of the message.

-Keeping images hosted at BEE Pro and copying the HTML source code can make things easier when importing a message into another system, especially when this system does not allow you to import a ZIP file and a connector to the application is not yet available under Export to another application.
+Keeping images hosted at BEE Pro and copying the HTML source code can make things easier when importing a message into another system, especially when this system does not allow you to import a ZIP file and a connector to the application is not yet available under Push to your sending system.

-To further clarify, when you use the Keep my images online feature or the Export to another application feature, images will not be downloaded with the HTML, but rather kept online in your BEE Pro account.
+To further clarify, when you use the Copy the HTML feature or the Push to your sending system feature, images will not be downloaded with the HTML, but rather kept online in your BEE Pro account.
 The HTML of the message will link to them.

 In that scenario, BEE Pro will not only store images for you but also deliver them to your email recipients when the email is opened (or when a page is rendered, if you are using BEE to build landing pages).